FlowiseAI/FlowiseDocs/using-flowise/api.md

 ### Image Uploads

-When **Allow Image Upload** is enabled, images can be uploaded from chat interface.
+When **Allow Image Upload** is enabled, images can be uploaded from the chat interface.

 <div align="center">